• About The Emerald Palate

 Maris Farms

-website | 25001 Sumner Buckley Hwy (Buckley, WA) | cost: ~$40+ (tickets online only) | 12+ years old
+website | 25001 Sumner Buckley Hwy (Buckley, WA) | cost: ~$35+ | 12+ years old

-Home to one of the most popular sunflower festivals, Maris Farms transforms their property into what they call Haunted Woods come October.
+Home to one of the most popular sunflower festivals, Maris Farms transforms their property into what they call Haunted Woods come the Halloween season.
 Your ticket has you start in the haunted barn, which lets out to the corn fields you need to traverse before getting to the woods with more spooky surprises.
 They describe it as not for the faint of heart and truly terrifying, so enter if you dare!

 Thomas Family Farm

-website | 9010 Marsh Rd (Snohomish, WA) | cost: ~$31+ | 12+ years old
+website | 9010 Marsh Rd (Snohomish, WA) | cost: ~$35+ | 12+ years old

 Thomas Family Farm is similar to Stalker Farms since they also have a bunch of different activities to choose from.
 For example, you can also do paintball here and shoot zombies with neon glowing paint.
 This is one of the activities they say is suitable for ages 8+.